 Design: Melds form and function

-Processed and assembled in Italy, the classic model is made of high quality chrome steel, while the more colorful options are made of aluminum.
-The machine’s rollers are constructed of anodized aluminum, which is stronger and more durable than most other coatings, helping ensure that harmful particles (such as nickel and chromium) don’t flake off into your dough.
-This machine is also BPA-free, which means you won’t have to worry about any dangerous chemicals leaching into your pasta.
+Processed and assembled in Italy, the classic model is made of high-quality chrome steel, while the more colorful options are made of aluminum.
+The machine’s rollers are constructed of anodized aluminum, which is stronger and more durable than most other coatings, helping ensure that particles (such as nickel and chromium) don’t flake off into your dough.
+This machine is also BPA-free.

 The fettuccine and tagliolini attachments consistently delivered cleanly cut noodles that rivaled those made with our other favorite pasta maker.